 - Let cool enough to make it easy to serve.
 Top with fresh fruit and honey or maple syrup.
 Enjoy! if there happen to be any leftovers (never at our house!), store them in the refrigerator for up to one week.

-To make your baking and cooking time sweeter, I offer my newest addition to my shop.
-It’s made of linen and is an adjustable style demi-chef apron for both men and women.
-See the details in my shop.
+What is more, to make your baking and cooking time sweeter, I offer my newest addition to my shop.
+Not only is it made of linen, but it also features an adjustable style demi-chef apron for both men and women.
+See the details in my online shop. (no longer available)

 In addition, pin and share to delight others with your very own Dutch baby.
 They will love you for it!